 Treadmills and inside gyms just don't work for me...I get extremely bored standing in the same spot.
 Specific bodybuilding equiptment is useful for working specific muscles, but for over all conditioning, nothing beats outside running and activity...

-It's more natural, and it's what we all did as kids, ran around jumping and bouncing off of everything, and it's what adults need to do to stay in youthful shape.
+It's more natural, and it's what we all did as hobbits, ran around jumping and bouncing off of everything, and it's what adults need to do to stay in youthful shape.

 If not joints become stiff, ligaments harden, muscles become tight.
 When muscles and ligaments are all working the right way, supporting the right bones, the body is an amazing thing.